 Some links on this site are affiliate links and I may earn a small commission at no cost to you.
 Click on the images and blue text to be taken to links.
 Thank you!
 Learn more.

 What Are DIY Weighted Blankets Made Of?

 You can use any type of fabric to make a weighted blanket.
+I’ll often take the recipient’s interests into account, like I did for these Harry Potter weighted blankets.
 I personally prefer cotton, but minky is very popular as well.
 You’ll want to read through my tips on sewing with minky in my post on weighted blanket materials.
 Click the blue button below to read more.

 Poly pellets are the most popular weighted filling for these blankets.
 They wash and dry beautifully, and do not wear out fabric quickly the way some other fillings do.
 Click the blue button below to learn more about alternative fillings for weighted blankets.

 Don’t forget that you have one other choice: making a blanket out of heavy fabric instead of filling the blanket with weighted materials.
 Denim jean quilts make wonderful weighted blankets!